 The withdrawal symptoms generally appear within 12 to 48 hours following your last dose of kratom capsules.
 Most people go through withdrawals for about 3 days.
 Many heavy users have a more challenging detox.
 Post-acute withdrawal syndrome (PAWS) can happen to anyone that is detoxing.
 The symptoms include insomnia, depression, and anxiety that come in waves.
 Some folks feel back to normal after a few weeks, others experience PAWS for months before they’re back to their old selves.

 When you realize that you have a problem and that it’s time to stop taking kratom capsules, there are a couple of routes you can take.
 Some people choose to quit cold turkey, while others wean themselves off of it.
-Either way, it never hurts to reach out and talk to local addiction specialists in your area to help you through this tough time.
+Either way, it never hurts to reach out and talk to local addiction specialists or behavioral health services professionals in your area to help you through this tough time.

 Weaning or tapering is a process that involves cutting down your dosage over a few weeks until you are finally going without kratom capsules.
 This gentle strategy works for many individuals, while other people prefer to quit cold turkey so they can be done and over with the withdrawals.
 However, this is generally not the most effective way to ensure long-term recovery, as it can be hard to avoid using other drugs without a support system in place.